groundhoggwp/groundhogg/README.txt

 You can purchase a premium plan for access to support and our premium extensions & integrations on our [pricing page](https://www.groundhogg.io/pricing/).

 == Changelog ==

+= 2.6.3.7 (2022-07-26) ==
+* ADDED Data filters for the email logger
+* TWEAKED Events log table will now default ASC order for waiting events, and DESC for completed and otherwise.
+* TWEAKED Simplified some event queue login and queries
+* FIXED Multiple PHP Warnings
+* FIXED Email log date filter fields in wrong order for BETWEEN clause.

 = 2.6.3.6 (2022-07-15) ==
 * TWEAKED Use white labeled name for form Blocks